Do all listed stocks have listed options?

 On a recent trading day, the volume of options traded on a specific contract was about 3,000, yet the next day open interest had only increased by approximately 1,800.
 How can that be?

-To accurately reflect open interest we need to know if the buyer AND the seller are opening or closing positions.
-(Example assumes 1 contract traded.)
+To accurately reflect open interest we need to know if the buyer and seller are opening or closing positions.
+(Example assumes one contract traded.)

 |If Buy is:||If Sell is:||Open Interest then:|